-The material in this Trust Accounting Referral Course has been formulated in consultation with the Legal Services Commission and the Professional Conduct Committee.
+The material in this Guideline has been formulated in consultation with the Professional Conduct Committee.

 Queensland Law Society

 179 Ann Street, Brisbane, Qld 4000 GPO Box 1785, Brisbane Qld 4001 1300 367 757 | qls.com.au

 Disclaimer

 Care has been taken in the preparation of the material in this document.
 However, QLS does not warrant the accuracy, reliability or completeness or that the material is fit for any particular purpose.
 By using the information, you are responsible for assessing the accuracy of the material and rely on it at your own risk.